RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

                ============================ End of ROCm SMI Log
                ================================================

-               Now, after using â€“setpoweroverdrive to lower the power cap to 123 watts:
+               Now, after using -setpoweroverdrive to lower the power cap to 123 watts:

-               [atitest@rhel85 smi]$ ./rocm_smi.py â€“setpoweroverdrive 123
+               [atitest@rhel85 smi]$ ./rocm_smi.py -setpoweroverdrive 123

                .. _rocm-system-management-interface-1: